nt-hellofresh/FlexiRoute/README.md

 See [configuration](internal/configure.go) how to bootstrap a FlexiRoute router.

-See [here](cmd/default/main.go) for using the native go library as the underlying web framework.
+See [here](cmd/default/main.go) for using the standard go library as the underlying web framework.

 See [here](cmd/chi/main.go) for using go chi as the underlying web framework.

 ## Contributing

-This project is not actively maintained and was simply created out of a weekend of experimentation building a basic web framework of my own.
+This project is not actively maintained and was simply created out of a weekend session of experimentation, building a basic web framework of my own.
 It serves as a reference and a source of inspiration for other contributors whom wish to fork from it.

 ## License